pygreece/community/docs/en/index.md

 ## Background

-Welcome to the website of the PyGreece community.
-It stands as the knowledge base of the PyGreece Community.
-More detailed, it's an attempt to share with the world all the recourses and the processes we follow.
+Welcome to the PyGreece Community Knowledge Base.
+We're dedicated to openly sharing all the resources and processes we use to foster collaboration and community growth.

 ## Sharing Knowledge

-As mentioned above, we aim to share all resources we have inside this repository.
-We'll share detailed instructions on how someone can contribute to the repo soon :)
+Our goal is to openly share all of our community's resources.
+We'll soon provide detailed instructions on how you can contribute to this repository and help us grow our knowledge base :)

 ## Greek Translation of the Python Documentation